 Extreme Sports Party Ideas

 If your child likes to live on the edge then consider throwing them an extreme sports party.
-This guide has ideas you can use to serve up an adrenalin filled skateboarding, motocross or BMX birthday including tips for invitations, decorations, food, favors and games!
+This guide has ideas you can use to serve up adrenalin-filled skateboarding, motocross or BMX birthday including tips for invitations, decorations, food, favors and games!

 Planning & Invitations